Keratoconus is a slowly progressive thinning and bulging of the cornea, usually bilateral, beginning between ages 10 and 25. Its cause is unknown.

 Lax eyelids

-Newer treatments improve visual results by increasing tolerance of contact lenses and thus saving selected patients from transplantation.
+Newer treatments improve visual results by increasing tolerance to contact lenses and thus saving selected patients from transplantation.
 These include implantation of corneal ring segments, which push up the shoulders of the cone and thereby reduce the relative magnitude of the cone, and corneal collagen cross-linking, an ultraviolet light treatment that stiffens the cornea and thereby prevents further corneal thinning and bulging.